Drop-Off Center Update

 Details on Changes to Plastics

-Only #1 and #2 Plastic Bottles and Jugs will be accepted.
+Only Plastic Bottles and Jugs that are #1 or #2 resin are accepted.

 - Water bottles